CandlePlatforms/devdocs/docs/develop/nftstorage.md

 Next, we will install the following Node.js dependencies:

-- **Hardhat and Hardhat-Ethers**, a development environment for Ethereum (and Ethereum compatible blockchains like Polygon).
+- **Hardhat and Hardhat-Ethers**, a development environment for Ethereum (and Ethereum compatible blockchains like Candle).
 - **OpenZeppelin**, a collection of smart contracts featuring standardized NFT base contracts.
 - **NFT.Storage**, a library to connect to the NFT.Storage API.
 - **Dotenv**, a library to handle environment files for configuration (e.g., injecting private keys into the script).